-commitment to patient safety informs our advocacy efforts on Capitol Hill and
+ASTRO’s commitment to patient safety informs our advocacy efforts on Capitol Hill and at regulatory agencies.

-has developed CME and SAMs tailored to patient safety issues in radiation
+ASTRO has developed CME and SAMs focused on patient safety issues in radiation oncology practices.

 Patient safety is a central commitment for radiation oncology.
 This page discusses the elements of ASTRO’s Target Safely initiative.

-The Radiation Oncology-Incident Learning System (RO-ILS) is a secure electronic portal designed to allow participants radiation oncology providers to report, investigate, and conduct analysis of incidents that may occur within their radiation oncology practice setting.
-RO-ILS will also serve as a mechanism to create a national learning database to build awareness around radiation oncology practice risks.
+The Radiation Oncology-Incident Learning System (RO-ILS) is a secure electronic portal designed to allow participating radiation oncology providers to report, investigate and conduct analysis of incidents that may occur within their radiation oncology practice setting.
+RO-ILS serves as a mechanism to create a national learning database to build awareness around radiation oncology practice risks.